microsoft/pxt-arcade/docs/test/tutorials/music.md

 **Avoid Overload**

-Add a code to make sure a song is loaded before you try to play it.
+Add code to make sure a song is loaded before you try to play it.

 ---